Life and business are built upon unjustly distributed advantages, and there’s no reason to disdain only a few of them

-We need to cleanse our head of unconscious constructs centred on democratic proportional representation.
+We need to cleanse our heads of unconscious constructs centered on democratic proportional representation.
 Life equips people differently—physically, intellectually, emotionally.
-The performance and happiness of individuals and organizations is heightened by accepting this natural order.
+The performance and happiness of individuals and organizations are heightened by accepting this natural order.

 There are multiple aristocracies among us.
 A hundred enmeshed factors ensure that some people are vastly superior to others in particular pursuits.
 People of uncommon abilities should accept them graciously and leverage them diligently.

 This is not some dystopian view advocating genetic determination for vocational selection.
 Or sexual promiscuousness as the chosen path for corporate promotion.